NORTH DAKOTA STATE UNIVERSITY

 1. Register for Geology 301.

 2. Pay the non refundable deposit of $100.
-Make out a check to "NDSU Dept. of Geosciences" and deposit with Mrs. Phyllis Murray in Stevens Hall 218.
+Details of payment method To Be Announced.
 This ensures your place on the trip and may not be transferred to anyone else without prior approval of the instructor.

 3. All students must have a valid passport or passcard (and international students must have an approved Canadian visa) to participate in the trip.

 4. The Department makes no guarantee regarding the quality of campgrounds, the availability of showers, toilets, or water, the regularity of meals (or other forms of "regularity"!), weather related conditions, etc. Come prepared for the worst of conditions.